Characters: Harry Potter The Trio

 - Static Character: Among the Trio, Hermoine has changed the least over her years.
 Not that it hinders her as a character, mind you.

 - Sudden Name Change: A meta example: Word of God statements had long established that her middle name was "Jane," which the fifth book also established as Umbridge's middle name.
-Perhaps invoking the One Steve Limit, the final book makes Hermione's middle name "Joan" instead.
+Perhaps invoking the One Steve Limit, the final book makes Hermione's middle name "Jean" instead.

 - Sugar and Ice Personality: At least in book one, but becomes more Tsundere as the story goes on.